Isra' and Mi'raj

-Ibn Sa'd summarizes the earliest version of the written stories; According to him, the angels Gabriel and Michael accompanied Muhammad to a place in the sacred precinct of the Kaaba, between the well of Zamzam and Maqam Ibrahim.
-There, a ladder (miʿrāj) is said to have been set up by Muhammad and Gabriel, with whose help they ascended to heaven.
-When he reached the top, Muhammad is said to have met the previous prophets.
-According to one version of the tradition, Gabriel held Muhammad's hand tightly and ascended with him to heaven.
-When he reached the Sidrat al-Muntaha mentioned in Sura 53, verse 14, Muhammad saw heaven and hell.
-So, he was required to perform the original fifty prayers, but negotiated with God to reduce the prayers to 5 and was granted the Last two verses of Al-Baqarah, known as the treasure from God's throne.
+Approximately two centuries after Muhammad's time, Ibn Sa'd partly assembled the earliest written stories—which had previously been transmitted independently—into a cohesive narrative.
+This editing process continued in subsequent centuries, evolving into the comprehensive story whose various versions are embraced by different sects today; According to his accounts, the angels Gabriel and Michael accompany Muhammad to a place in the sacred precinct of the Kaaba, between the well of Zamzam and Maqam Ibrahim.
+There, a ladder (miʿrāj lit means ladder) is set up, with whose help they ascend to heaven.
+When he reaches the top, Muhammad meets the previous prophets.
+According to one version of the tradition, Gabriel holds Muhammad's hand tightly and ascends with him to heaven.
+When he reaches the Sidrat al-Muntaha mentioned in Sura 53:14, Muhammad sees heaven and hell.
+There, he is required to perform fifty daily prayers, but negotiates with God to reduce them to five, (Note: Some researchers and proponents of Quran-centered Islam do not believe that the Prophet Muhammad performed the five daily prayers; they view these and similar narrations as attempts to retroactively legitimize practices adopted in later centuries.) and is granted the last two verses of Al-Baqarah, known as the treasure from God's throne.